allison-johnson/sinatra-practice-it/notes.md

 Complete
 - add checkboxes to Create Question form so teachers can select from existing topics
 - create new topic
-- show page for individual topic
+- show page for individual topic (by id)
-- show page for individual question
+- show page for individual question (by id)
+- show page for individual student (by id)